-As they strive to build safe and robust organisations that can provide 24/7, uninterrupted services to public and private organisations and citizens, P&U companies are treating resilience as a board-level imperative.
+As they strive to build safe and robust organizations that can provide 24/7, uninterrupted services to public and private organizations and citizens, P&U companies are treating resilience as a board-level imperative.

 The UK has a National Resilience Strategy10 designed to cope with extreme weather, terrorism, pandemics, cyberattacks, geopolitical instability, and accidents.
 The country’s National Grid adopts a ‘Whole Systems’ approach.11 And in the US, the National Institute of Standards and Technology (NIST) provides a technical basis for improved design, construction, operation, and maintenance of buildings and infrastructure systems.12